Paul-Émile Victor

 A survey led by Victor in 1951 concluded that, under the ice sheet, Greenland is composed of three large islands.
 In 1952 he was awarded the Patron's Medal by the Royal Geographical Society of London for the work.

 Mount Victor, in the Belgica Mountains of Antarctica, is named for him.

 His son, Jean-Christophe Victor, stars in the weekly geopolitical show Le dessous des cartes on Arte until December 2016.
+Another son, Teva Victor, is a sculptor.